-The Galaxy S22 Ultra has some eye-catching headline specs, including 8K video-recording at up to 30fps, 10x zoom and 480fps Full HD slow-motion capture.
+The Galaxy S23 Ultra has some eye-catching headline specs, including 8K video recording at up to 30fps, 10x zoom, and 480fps Full HD slow-motion capture.
 It also has a quirky mode called “Director’s View”, which is only available when you use the dedicated Samsung Galaxy camera app.
-Director’s view is aimed at vloggers and YouTubers, and it enables you to record video from all of the device’s cameras at once.
-It’s not a tool that will appeal to everyone, but it could be great for filming something taking place, while capturing your reactions and commentary.
+Director’s view is aimed at vloggers and YouTubers, enabling you to record video from all of the device’s cameras simultaneously.
+It’s not a tool that will appeal to everyone, but it could be great for filming something taking place while capturing your reactions and commentary.

-Video from the S22 Ultra is punchy, crisp and stable, thanks to its optical image stabilisation system.
+Video from the S23 Ultra is punchy, crisp, and stable, thanks to its optical image stabilization system.
 It also has a large battery, which is ideal for those of us who want to stay connected and enjoy heavy camera use.
-But that being said, the Samsung Galaxy S21 Ultra seems to be able to squeeze just under an hour more out of its 5,000 mAh battery.
 It also still holds its own when it comes to video and camera performance.
-If you’re on a budget, maybe Samsung’s previous flagship is worth considering too.
+If you’re on a budget, maybe Samsung’s previous Galaxy S22 Ultra flagship is worth considering too.

 The Oppo Find X5 Pro’s camera is built around the 50MP Sony IMX766 camera and its proprietary MariSilicon X chip, which is designed to deliver greater levels of picture detail, color depth and low noise.